PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

     }
  ```

-Let's start from the first one - 'displayBackOfficeOrderActions' and create a demo for it.
-To use the hook we will
+Let's start from the first one - `displayBackOfficeOrderActions` and create a demo for it.
-need to write it's usage method: `hookDisplayBackOfficeOrderActions`

 ### Create User Signature card below the Customer card.